richkershaw/starlingbank-v2/README.md

 An **unofficial** python package that provides access to parts of the Starling bank API.
 Designed to be used for personal use (i.e. using personal access tokens).

+This is a fork of (rahulpdev's repo)[https://github.com/rahulpdev/starlingbank], which is in turn a fork of (Adam Dullage's)[https://github.com/rahulpdev/starlingbank] original code, which hasn't been updated in 6 years as of December 2025.

 * [Change Log](#change-log)
 * [Links](#links)
 * [Installation](#installation)